Daniel Nava: 2015

 On July 30, 2015, Nava was designated for assignment after struggling throughout the season with injuries and inconsistency at the plate.

 Tampa Bay Rays

 Nava was claimed off waivers by the Tampa Bay Rays on August 5.
 He made his debut with the Rays two days later, facing the New York Mets and starting in right field.
 Batting 7th, he went 0 for 2, before being lifted for a pinch hitter.
 After the season, he was designated for assignment.

 Los Angeles Angels

 Nava signed a one-year deal with the Los Angeles Angels of Anaheim on December 16, 2015.
 After spring training ended, Nava ended up on the 15-day DL.
 He was activated towards the end of May and, after struggling offensively and in a platoon role, the Angels designated him for assignment in July.
-He would finish his tenure with the Angels hitting .235 with 1 home run in 45 games.
+He finished his tenure with the Angels hitting .235 with 1 home run in 45 games.